jam-duna/jamtestnet/README.md

 | Bootstrap Services        |           |             |     x       |     x      |x|
 | Ordered Accumulation      |           |             |             |     x      |x|

-As of Feb 2025, several teams have reported success at importing both fallback and safrole, and as of March 2025, several teams have reported 100% alignment on `assurances` and `orderedaccumulation` for this [0.6.2.12](https://github.com/jam-duna/jamtestnet/releases/tag/0.6.2.12) dataset.

-As of late March 2025, we are starting again with [0.6.4.x](https://github.com/jam-duna/jamtestnet/releases/)

 #### Assurances